saulrichardson/solstice/data/cache/Hsiao_et_al.__2023_/extracted/document.md

 age group.11,12
 If standard-dose vaccines were already pre- venting most cases of influenza and break- through cases were uncommon, preventing 15% of breakthrough cases would be of modest pub- lic health benefit.
 However, since standard-dose vaccines prevent at most 40 to 60% of influenza cases annually,13 reducing the incidence of break- through influenza by 15% would provide a sub-

 ### None

+The new engl and jour nal of medicine

 seasons, participants between the ages of 50 and
 64 years who received the recombinant vaccine